AI Travel Planner LogoaiplannerBack

 2:30 PM

-Continue the fun with a FREE visit to the Lincoln Park Zoo, one of the last free zoos in the country.
+Head to the Lincoln Park Zoo, one of the few free zoos in the country, for an afternoon with amazing animals.

 Find more details